 There are probably a lot of other possible explanations as to why repeated test attempts have a pass rate that is so much lower.

-What is the most difficult part of the MBLEx?
+What is the hardest part of the MBLEx?

 Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.Pele